IDMNYU/DM1123-VFS-FA14/dm1123_schedule_overview.md

 *All dates and assignments are subject to change at the discretion of the professor!
 Github and basecamp are the official sources for all dates and assignments; the printed syllabus is not.
 The printed syllabus is a general overview / guideline.*

-*Github / Basecamp are living, dynamic sources. **If there are any changes to the schedule as printed in the syllabus, I will note these changes on github and/or basecamp and in person during class.***
+*Github / Basecamp are living, dynamic sources. **If there are any changes to the schedule in the syllabus, I will note these changes on github and/or basecamp and in person during class.***
 <table>
     <tr>
         <th width="4%">wk</th>